 USI – Unique Student Identifier

-All students undertaking vocational education and training must hold a Unique Student Identifier (USI) and provide it to the institute during the enrolment process.
-Without a USI, RGIT cannot issue a Certificate, Statement of Attainment or Transcript for training.
-To obtain a USI visit www.usi.gov.au or ask reception on level 2 of the main campus (28-32 Elizabeth St) to assist you.
+All students undertaking vocational education and training must hold a USI and provide it to RGIT Australia during the enrolment process.
+If students do not provide USI, the RGIT Australia will not be able to issue a Certificate, Statement of Attainment or Transcript for the training.
+For details on USIs please visit www.usi.gov.au.

-Students who have completed identical units from their course at other institutions will be given recognition for these units on presentation of a verified transcript, Award or Statement of Attainment.
+Students who have completed identical units from their VET course at other institutions will be given recognition for these units on presentation of a verified transcript, Award or Statement of Attainment.
 Application for credit transfer must be lodged in writing.
-The Credit Transfer Application Form is made available to you during formal enrolment.
-Please review our Credit Transfer Policy before applying for credit transfer.
+The Credit Transfer Application Form is available during formal enrolment or at RGIT Australia’s website at www.rgit.edu.au/StudentCreditTransferApplicationForm.

 Recognition of Prior Learning (RPL)

-Students who believe they already have some of the competencies in the course may apply for Recognition of Prior Learning (RPL).
-An essential requirement of RPL is proof that you currently have the required competencies.
-Please review our RPL Policy and Procedure.
-An application must be made using the RPL Application Form that will be made available to you during formal enrolment.
+Students who believe they already have some of the competencies in the VET course may apply for RPL.
+An essential requirement of RPL is proof that students currently have the required competencies.
+An application must be made using the RPL Application Form that will be made available during formal enrolment, or from our website at www.rgit.edu.au/students/international/recognition-prior-learning-rpl.

-A number of approaches to course delivery are used by Institute staff.
+RGIT Australia staff use a number of approaches for course delivery.
 These may include: teacher-led classroom delivery, workshops, practicals, seminars, e-Learning resources, tutorials and self-supervised study.
-During class time, students will be expected to participate by answering questions, giving opinions, demonstrating tasks, working with others in groups, making presentations and role playing situations.
+During class time, students will be expected to participate by answering questions, giving opinions, demonstrating tasks, working with others in groups, making presentations and role-playing situations.

-Assessment approaches used by trainers may include: observation of performance in class, practical demonstrations, workshops or laboratories, case studies, projects, assignments, presentations, role plays, written tests and exams, and workplace-based assessment.
-Please refer to Assessment Procedure.
+A range of assessment methods will be used to accommodate the diversity in learner learning styles and preferences.
+Assessment approaches used by trainers may include observation of performance in class, practical demonstrations, workshops or laboratories, case studies, projects, assignments, presentations, role plays, written tests and exams, and workplace-based assessment.

 Students will be notified in advance of the time and form of an assessment.
 Students will be given the opportunity of at least one re-assessment for any competencies not achieved on the first attempt.
 Re-assessment fees may apply for subsequent attempts and for some practical hospitality units.
-Please refer to our Assessment Policy for full details.
+For more information read RGIT Australia’s Assessment Policy and Procedure available on RGIT Australia’s website at www.rgit.edu.au/AssessmentPolicyandProcedure.

-Work-based assessment, also referred to as practical placement, is a compulsory requirement for completing hospitality qualifications at RGIT Australia.
-Work-based assessment involves students working in a commercial enterprise to demonstrate their hospitality skills and to complete assessment requirements.
+Work-based training and assessment, also referred to as practical placement, is a compulsory requirement for completing certain qualifications at RGIT Australia, such as those in hospitality, nursing or early childhood and care.
+Work-based assessment involves students working in a commercial enterprise to demonstrate their skills and to complete assessment requirements.

-For students completing the Hospitality course as a Traineeship or Apprenticeship, assessment will be conducted at their workplace throughout the duration of the course by RGIT Australia staff.
+For students completing the Hospitality course as Work-Based Training, assessment will be conducted at their workplace throughout the duration of the course by RGIT Australia staff.

 Prior to Work Placement

-Students will receive induction training at both RGIT and their place of work before commencing work-based placement.
-Occupational Health and Safety training is part of RGIT course content and takes place at RGIT.
-RGIT trainers simulate work-place situations within the classroom so that students can practice their knowledge and skills.
+Students will receive induction training at both RGIT Australia and their place of work before commencing work-based placement.
+Occupational health and safety training is part of RGIT Australia’s course content and takes place at RGIT Australia.
+RGIT Australia trainers simulate work-place situations within the classroom so that students can practice their knowledge and skills.
 Induction at the workplace allows students to become familiar with the workplace, procedures and staff.
+Work-based assessment applies to qualifications and units as per below.

 Unsatisfactory Course Progress